Minions

 Computer-animated film

-The story of and Universal Pictures' Minions begins at the dawn of time.
+The story of Illumination Entertainment and ' Minions begins at the dawn of time.
 Starting as single-celled yellow organisms, Minions evolve through the ages, perpetually serving the most despicable of masters.
 But one Minion named Kevin has a plan, and he—alongside teenage rebel Stuart and lovable little Bob—ventures out into the world to find a new evil boss for his brethren to follow.

 The inimitable Illumination Mac Guff evolved from Mac Guff Ligne in Paris, an animation company with a strong technical foundation that existed for almost 30 years.
 When the Santa Monica-based Illumination Entertainment began, a tenet of the company was for artists to work where they live.